morgenman/Computer-Science/Spring 2022/Data Analysis/Data Analysis.md

 Eg:
 The proportion of help calls addressed in a random day: f(x) = {2x for 0 < x < 1; 0 otherwise}
-is this a valid PDF?
+is this a valid PDF? (yes, area is 1)

+## Cumulative Distribution Function
+A CDF of a random variable C, returns the probability that a random variable X is less than or equal to a value x F(x)= P(X<=x)